 The Gamboa Rainforest Resort is a 340-acre resort that borders the Soberania National Park.
 If you’re thinking of an early morning park visit, staying at Gamboa is the easiest and most convenient way to do it.

 The resort is on the Rio Chagres and offers panoramic views over Soberania as well as access to a golf course.
 They can arrange unique activities to both guests and visitors, such as a Night Safari, an Aerial Tram, butterfly farm, a tour to meet the indigenous Emberá, or boat tours on the Canal.

-This isn’t a Panama City attraction per se, but it is one of the smartest things to do.
-The best way to get a clear sense of anywhere is to have someone to show you around.
-You can take the hop-on-hop-off bus, or you can let a local give you a private tour like this one.
+The best way to get a clear sense of a new place is to have someone to show you around.
+Depending on your travel style, you can take the hop-on-hop-off bus or find a local who can give you a private tour like this one.